 With over 95 hours of guided study (including One-To-One Tuition, Mock Interviews, Intensive Courses and Comprehensive Materials), our expert Interview support gets you fully prepared for your medicine interview and beyond.

 Discover our Oxbridge Medicine Interview Programme by clicking the button below to enrol and triple your chances of success.

 Autonomy is the idea of self-governance, that an individual has the right to make a decision and act under a self-chosen plan.
-In medicine, this specifically refers to the fact that patients have the right to deny any treatment that is offered to them or choose between various different treatment options available.
-Medicine is no longer paternalistic – doctors cannot force patients to undergo particular management options, and patients have the right to decline treatment in themselves.
+In medicine, this specifically refers to the fact that patients have the right to deny any treatment that is offered to them or choose between various treatment options available.
+Medicine is no longer paternalistic – doctors cannot force patients to undergo particular management options, and patients have the right to decline treatment themselves.

 Note that although patients have autonomy, they cannot demand treatment that is not offered as an option – for example, a patient doesn’t have the right to receive treatment that is not licensed.

 Importantly, if a patient lacks capacity, which means that they have a disorder of the brain or mind which means that they cannot understand, retain, weigh up or communicate their decision, their autonomy can be overruled by a doctor or a person with legal authority over the patient.
 For example, for a patient with dementia, a doctor can overrule their decision to refuse treatment as long as the doctor is acting in the patient’s best interests.